eyolfson/hello-vulkan/README.md

 ## License

 All code is licensed under GPLv3.
-All documentation is licensed under CC BY-SA 4.0.